spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

   kubectl delete pods -l app=prometheus
   ```

-Replace `my-release-prometheus-server` with your current Prometheus CM.
+Replace `my-release-prometheus-server` with your current Prometheus ConfigMap.
 Use `kubectl get cm` to list your configurations.

 <!--For Helm installation-->